Finding Graziani:

 Background.
 This is the story of a quest to explore the Italian branch of Emilito's otherwise 100% Spanish heritage.
 As of 2008 the the search has unearthed ancestors as far back as Giambattista [no surname, but an ancestor of Emilito's GRAZIANI], born almost certainly before Columbus's 1492 voyage.
 Prior to the children of Gratiano (great-great-great grandson of Giambattista, born in 1638), there were no surnames in this branch; Emilito found the first reference to a surname (GRATIANI) in 1677, and in the early 18th century the spelling was changed to GRAZIANI.
 At this point, Emilito has found 990 descendants of Giambattista (but he reckons this is probably less than 1% of the actual number).
 As far as he can determine, all 10 recorded generations of ancestors of Romano & Flavio GRAZIANI -- the brothers who emigrated to Spain -- were born and baptized either in the parish of Pescaglia or neighboring parishes, then in the dukedom (now province) of Lucca.

-In 2006, 2007, and 2008, based on research done in Madrid's "Archivo de la Villa," Emilito has found much new information.
+From 2006 through 2009, based on research done in Madrid's "Archivo de la Villa," Emilito has found much new information.
 Most spectacularly, he has found a census document from 1873 in which he has found - in print - the legendary characters "Federal" and "Nitroglicerina."
-He has also found a couple of unknown branches: descendants of the first marriage of Domingo GRACIANI MARTÍN, and also of another unknown GRACIANI - Juliana - who appears to have been the sister of Emilito's great-great-grandfather Frasquito and may have been the first GRACIANI ever to live in Seville.
-He finally found Frasquito's address in Madrid from 1871 to 1889 as well as several interesting census records from that era.
+He has also found a couple of unknown branches: descendants of the first marriage of Domingo GRACIANI MARTÍN, and also of another unknown GRACIANI - Juliana - the sister of Emilito's great-great-grandfather Frasquito and may have been the first GRACIANI ever to live in Seville.
+Juliana was the mother of Dolores GRACIANI, who was heretofore believed to be Frasquito's brother, and it turns out was really Dolores GUARTS GRACIANI.
+He found Frasquito's address in Madrid from 1855 to 1859 and 1871 to 1889 as well as many interesting census records from that era.

-Still completely unknown - and Emilito admits he doesn't know where to turn - are exactly when, how, why, whence and with whom the siblings Romano and Flavio GRAZIANI emigrated from Italy to Spain (the range of years seems to be between 1815 and 1827), whither they went (Flavio ended up in Aranjuez no later than 1828, Romano fathered children born in Menorca in 1830 and Alicante in 1832), and in general all their activities between leaving home and fathering their first children.
+Still completely unknown - and Emilito admits he doesn't know where to turn - are exactly when, how, why, whence and with whom the siblings Romano and Flavio GRAZIANI emigrated from Italy to Spain (missing years for Romano are 1812-1819 and for Flavio 1814-1827), whither they went (Flavio ended up in Aranjuez no later than 1828, Romano fathered children in the Toledo area in 1820 and 1823 and Alicante in 1832), and in general all their activities between leaving home and fathering their first children.
 No information on the life in Spain or the death of Romano and Flavio is known.
 He welcomes suggestions regarding the process of discovery.

 Note: Emilito has chosen to write the following article in the first person.